augustoColasanti/enrollment-ui/README.md

 ## To start

-Please install node and npm.
+1- Please install node and npm.
 This project was created using node v16.17.0 and npm v8.15.0.

-Please make sure you install the third-party dependencies (npm install) before running the application (npm start).
+2- Run "npm install" in the enrollment-ui directory

+3 - Run "npm start" in the enrollment-ui directory

 ### Available scripts (enrollment-ui.ps1)